-As at March 22, 2019, the only operating segment of the Corporation is power.
-For the financial year ended December 31, 2016, the Corporation also had a utilities-water operating segment, consisting of its interest in Bristol Water, which was sold on December 15, 2016.
-For the financial years ended December 31, 2016 and 2017, the Corporation had a utilities-district heating segment, consisting of its interest in Värmevärden, which was sold on March 3, 2017.
-For more information on the sale of the Corporation's sale of its interest in Bristol Water and Värmevärden, see "General Development of the Business - Fiscal Year 2016" and "General Development of the Business - Fiscal Year 2017".
-Revenue earned by the Corporation for each segment is reported in the following table:
+As at March 23, 2020, the only operating segment of the Corporation is power.
+Revenue from power was \$185.3 million for the year ended December 31, 2019, \$183.6 million for the year ended December 31, 2018 and \$154.2 million for the year ended December 31, 2017.

+For the financial year ended December 31, 2017, the Corporation had a utilities-district heating segment, consisting of its interest in Värmevärden, which was sold on March 3, 2017.
+Revenue was not included for Värmevärden historically, as Capstone's investment was equity accounted for.
+For more information on the sale of the Corporation's sale of its interest in Värmevärden, see "General Development of the Business - Fiscal Year 2017".